oscarpalmer/magnus/README.md

 export class Talin extends Controller {
   greet(): void {
-    this.targets.get('output')[0].innerHTML = this.targets.get('input')[0].value;
+    this.targets.get('output').textContent = this.targets.get('input').value;
   }
 }
 ```

 … and that's it.
-Entering any value in the input and then clicking the button should display the same value below the button.
+Entering any value in the input field and then clicking the button will display the same value below the button.
 Awesome!

 _(Thanks to [Stimulus](https://github.com/hotwired/stimulus) for the example, which looks mostly the same for Magnus!)_

 ## Installation

-Magnus is available on NPM as `magnus` and works well with JavaScript-bundlers, like [Rollup](https://github.com/rollup/rollup) and [Webpack](https://github.com/webpack/webpack), as well as completely standalone using one of the files in the `dist`-folder.
+Magnus is available on NPM as `magnus` and works well with JavaScript-bundlers, or you may use it completely standalone using the file in the `dist`-folder.

 ## How Magnus works